 Backstroke turn indicators: as in 1.2.8.

 Flagged ropes must be 1.8 metres above the water surface.
 Flags must be fixed to the rope having the following dimensions: 0.20 metre on the rope forming a triangle measuring 0.40 metre on the sides.
 The distance between each flag must be 0.25 metre.
-The flags may carry any signage approved in advance by World Para Swimming
+The flags may carry any signage approved in advance by World Para Swimming.

 False Start Rope: as in 1.2.9.